 Management may be required to exercise considerable judgment in estimating revenue to be recognized.
 Judgment is required in identifying performance obligations, estimating the transaction price, estimating the SSP of identified performance obligations, which may include forecasted revenue, development timelines, reimbursement rates for personnel costs, discount rates and probabilities of technical and regulatory success, and estimating the progress towards satisfaction of performance obligations.

-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) is composed of net income (loss) and certain changes in stockholders' equity that are excluded from net income (loss), primarily unrealized gains or losses on the Company's marketable securities.
+Comprehensive loss is composed of net loss and certain changes in stockholders' equity that are excluded from net loss, primarily unrealized gains or losses on the Company's marketable securities.

-Net Income (Loss) per Share
+Net Loss Per Share